Skip to Main Content

 Published: 16 November 2021

-... became denser when more cross-linker was added during the synthesis) 18 05 2021 02 08 2021 © 2021 Thomas Telford Ltd 2021 field instrumentation monitoring suction Matric suction is a stress state variable required to determine the engineering properties...
+... by the proposed OTs.
+The response time and measurement accuracy of the OTs were studied and analysed.
+18 05 2021 02 08 2021 © 2021 Thomas Telford Ltd 2021 field instrumentation monitoring suction Matric suction is a stress state variable required to determine the engineering...

 Journal Articles